byronwall/excel-site/_posts/2018-11-22-logical-functions.md

 Pro Tip: get comfortable using `BOOLEAN` results in formulas.
 You can go a long distance in a complicated spreadsheet using simple booleans for control.

-One of the simplest ways to make a speadsheet complex is to start adding some logic with simple logic formulas.
+One of the simplest ways to make a spreadsheet complex is to start adding some logic with simple logic formulas.
 The logic functions do some evaluation and return a `BOOLEAN` value, `TRUE` or `FALSE`.
 Sometimes the result is useful but typically you will then feed that result into `IF` to get a different result depending on the previous result.
 One thing that is not always obvious to people is that you can have Excel work with boolean values directly.
 An example:

 ```txt
 =IF(A1>1, TRUE, FALSE)